 I had not realized when I was in the States or perhaps in DC that I was getting spoiled.
 I was spoiled with the sheer market size, scale, and the global scope of the work we could accomplish.
-Being able to design programs like the Global Entrepreneurship Summit in Hyderabad and in Silicon Valley was an incredible experience.
-Being in America meant whatever you do, you are able to scale to global operations with a very friendly operational and regulatory environment and being at the State Department meant whatever you do is going to work with the top talent as well as the industry leaders at the forefront of global issues.
+Being in America meant you are able to scale to global operations with a very friendly operational and regulatory environment and being at the State Department meant you are going to work with the top talent and industry leaders at the forefront of global issues.

 I’m learning though about opportunities here in Korea, and there is a lot to be catalyzed and leveraged here —